irmen/Tale/docs/source/index.rst

 - action and event notification mechanism: objects are notified when things happen (such as the player entering a room, or someone saying a line of text) and can react on that.
 - hint and story-recap system that can adapt dynamically to the progress of the story.
 - contains a simple virtual file system to provide easy resource loading / datafile storage.
-- provides a simple synchronous pubsub/event signaling mechanism
+- provides a simple pubsub/event signaling mechanism
 - for now, the game object model is object-oriented.
 You defined objects by instantiating prebuilt classes, or derive new classes from them with changed behavior.
 Currently this means that writing a game is very much a programming job.
 This may or may not improve in the future (to allow for more natural ways